 Sometimes, if there are only 1 or 2 small areas of cancer spread (secondaries) to the liver or lungs you can have surgery to remove them.
 This is not suitable treatment in every situation.
 It is done more often for cancer spread to the liver than to the lungs.
 If you have this type of surgery, you may also have chemotherapy before and after the operation.

 You can only have this type of surgery if you have just a few areas of secondary cancer in either your liver or your lungs.
 To decide if this treatment is suitable for you, your doctor will look at

 - How advanced your cancer was when diagnosed

 - How many secondaries you have and their size

 - Where the secondaries are in the liver or lungs

 - How close they are to major blood vessels.

 Removing secondary cancers from the liver is very specialised surgery and is carried out in major liver surgery centres.
 There are centres throughout the UK, so talk to your own specialist about this if you think it might help you.
 If this treatment is right for you, your specialist can refer you to your nearest liver surgery centre.

-Researchers are looking into the results of this type of surgery in bowel cancer.
-Reports show that removing liver secondaries can be very successful for some people.
-The exact results vary.
-But generally, between 30 and 40 out of every 100 people treated (30 to 40%) are alive 5 years later.
-You can have the treatment again if the cancer comes back in the liver.
+Removing liver secondaries can be very successful for some people.
+Generally, about 40 out of 100 people treated (40%) are alive 5 years later.
+You may be able to have treatment again if the cancer comes back in the liver.
 You can have more than half your liver removed if necessary because liver tissue can grow back after surgery.
-Studies show that treatment is least likely to be successful if
+Treatment is less likely to be successful if

 - You have cancer in the lymph nodes near the liver